-Ann Rosenthal brings to communities over 30 years experience as an artist, educator, and writer.
-Her art installations address the local manifestation of global concerns, including climate change, food safety, nuclear waste, migration and extinction.
-Her work, in collaboration with Steffi Domike, has been shown across the U.S. and internationally.
+Ann Rosenthal brings to communities over 40 years experience as an artist, educator, and writer.
+Her work examines the intersections of nature and culture through timely issues, including climate change, biodiversity, and biophilia.

 In 2018, Ann participated in four exhibitions, including “For the Love of Nature,” which she curated for the John A. Hermann Art Museum, and a solo exhibition at the School of Environment and Sustainability, University of Michigan, Ann Arbor.
 In the fall, Ann was artist in residence at HJ Andrews Experimental Forest and received professional development support through the Artist Opportunity Grant program, Greater Pittsburgh Arts Council.

 In 2019, Ann participated in four group exhibitions and co-curated “Crafting Conversations: A Call and Response to Our Changing Climate” for Creatives for Climate through Contemporary Craft’s BNY Mellon Satellite Gallery in Pittsburgh.